survivorsunited/survivorsunited.org/docs/minecraft/mods/installation.md

 Download the latest modpack and extract it into mods folder `%appdata%\.minecraft\mods` (create it if it doesn't exist, folder should just have .jar files):
 [modpack.zip](${DOWNLOAD_LINK_MODPACK})

-Learn more about how releases are curated on the [Survivors United Mod Manager](./mod-manager.md) page.

 ### Step 2: Download Shader Packs